Giles de Braose: Return to England

-Giles was able to return to England in 1213, where he at first was on good terms with John, who restored some lands to him.
+Giles was able to return to England in 1213, where he was at first on good terms with John, who restored some lands to him.
 The bishop, however, was concerned that the lands of his nephews, the sons of his elder brother William, were not returned to them, and in May 1214 efforts to find a compromise with the king failed.
 John then confiscated some of the bishop's lands and granted them to another.
 This led Giles to join the barons opposing John, and in conjunction with the Welsh leader Llywelyn the Great, to raze Hugh de Mortimer's castle at Wigmore, Herefordshire.
 Hugh was the lone marcher baron to side with John.
 In October 1214, the marcher lords and John were reconciled, and Giles rejoined the royal court.
 After Llywelyn's revolt in May 1215, Giles and his brother Reginald de Braose seized their ancestral lands and the bishop himself took a number of the castles.
 In October 1215, Giles was reconciled with the king, and paid a fine of 9,000 marks to assure his possessions.

 It appears that in 1215, Giles had custody of his father's lands, along with his nephew John, as in March of that year a fine was recorded against Giles for the custody of the estates, and on 10 May 1215 a writ was issued allowing him to have the case judged.
 However, while Giles returned to the king's faction by the autumn of 1215, Reginald did not.

 Giles died 17 November 1215, at Worcester and is buried in Hereford Cathedral.